 With apologies to self-propulsion purists, we confess we rented a small motorbike on Sunday.
 We wanted to visit the Hall of Opium and see the Golden Triangle.
-Our bodies needed a break from pedalling, and our target was a full day’s ride each way.
+Our bodies needed a break from pedalling, and our target would have been a full day’s cycle each way.
 It was also off what would otherwise be our route to the border crossing.
 We felt a motorbike would get us there more efficiently than buses would, and allow us more freedom than joining a tour group that proposed to take us to souvenir markets as part of their Golden Triangle outing.

-Chris had never driven a motorbike.
+Chris had never operated a motorbike.
 I had only used a tiny trail bike on logging roadsyears ago.
-I was tired, though, and Chris keen to drive; he practiced around the block, then I got on the back and we hit the road.
+I was tired, though, and Chris was keen to drive.
+He practiced around the block, then I got on the back and we hit the road.
 He shifted gears awkwardly and gripped the handlebars in terror, as I hummed the theme song from Easy Rider in his ear.